Rod A. Harter, PhD, ATC,LAT, FACSM, FNATA

 A132 Jowers Center, 512-245-2972 (Faculty office)

-Dr. Rod Harter serves as the director of Texas State University’s entry-level athletic training education program, established in 1971 and recently accredited by the Commission on Accreditation of Athletic Training Education (CAATE) through the 2019-2020 academic year.
+Dr. Rod Harter serves as the director of Texas State University’s entry-level Professional Program in Athletic Training.
+This program has been continuously accredited since 1972 and most recently, accredited by the Commission on Accreditation of Athletic Training Education (CAATE) through the 2019-2020 academic year.
+In July 2015, Dr. Harter became director of our Post-Professional Program in Athletic Training that currently offers advanced Master of Science degree opportunities for BOC-certified athletic trainers.

-Harter earned his doctorate from the University of Oregon with a specialization in biomechanics in March 1987, and accepted an appointment as an assistant professor at San Jose State University later that year.
+Harter earned his doctorate from the University of Oregon with a specialization in biomechanics in March 1987, and accepted a faculty position as assistant professor at San Jose State University later that year.
 Dr. Harter was elected Fellow of the American College of Sports Medicine in 1991 and a Fellow of the National Athletic Trainers’ Association in 2012.
 Harter is a longtime member of the Honor Society of Phi Kappa Phi.
-Dr. Harter’s research interests involve the application of biomechanical principles to the prevention and clinical management of musculoskeletal injuries and diseases, primarily at the ankle (chronic ankle instability), the knee (ACL injury and osteoarthritis) and the shoulder (glenohumeral instability and GIRD).
+Dr. Harter’s research interests involve the application of biomechanics to the prevention and clinical management of musculoskeletal injuries, focusing on the ankle (chronic ankle instability), knee (ACL injury) and shoulder (glenohumeral instability).

 Dr. Harter’s recent peer-reviewed publications include: